Optical Science and Engineering, Ph.D.

 All entering students will be administered a background evaluation at admission conducted by the Optics Coordinating Committee.
 An applicant whose scholastic record reveals a deficiency in one or more of the first two categories above, may, upon recommendation of the Program Coordinator and the approval of the Graduate Dean, be admitted on a conditional basis, as provided by Graduate School regulations.
 However, that student must follow the Graduate School's policies in achieving unconditional admission status prior to taking the Preliminary Examination.

-The MS-CBS degree is a unique program in that it is an interdisciplinary program of study among three colleges: Business Administration, Engineering and Science.
+The MS-CBS degree is a unique program in that it is an interdisciplinary program of study among three colleges: Business, Engineering, and Science.
 Due to this collaboration between the colleges, students will be exposed to a diversified core curriculum with a choice of 3 different elective tracks; having in-depth curriculum in their track while gaining familiarity in the other two.
 Upon graduation students will be able to perform: Cybersecurity Analysis of vulnerabilities and threats to network environments, Network Penetration Testing, Auditing for Certification & Accreditation, and Technical Project Management in Information Technology.
 Students will also be able to integrate the business and scientific underpinnings of information technology trends related to the System Development Life Cycle and understand the federal, state & local statutory requirements associated with Information and cybersecurity through the Information Assurance Technical Framework (IATF).

 Program prerequisites are kept to a minimum and the program is designed to meet the needs of students with a wide variety of educational backgrounds.
 The admission and program requirements for those pursuing the Management track are described below.